Joseph Parker: Early career

-Rise through the ranks
+Rise up the ranks

 It was confirmed that Parker and Carlos Takam would fight on 21 May 2016 in an IBF heavyweight eliminator.
 The winner would be required to fight for the world title against the reigning champion, Anthony Joshua of Britain.
 Prior to the fight being announced, Parker and his handlers twice avoided fighting Takam the previous year because of the risk involved.
 The fight took place with Parker winning a unanimous decision after twelve rounds, in front of a vocal home crowd at South Auckland's Vodafone Events Centre in New Zealand.
 Two judges scored it 116–112, and one at 115–113.
 Takam was largely outworked by Parker, and neither threw many punches to secure the rounds.

 The fight contract for Joseph Parker vs. Solomon Haumono was finally signed off on 23 May 2016.
 This match-up was a long time in the making, with the pair having shown interest in fighting each other in the past.
 Haumono's WBA Oceania and PABA heavyweight titles were initially on the line.
 It was hyped as a Trans-Tasman grudge match with Parker's IBF world heavyweight mandatory position on the line which attracted the attention of the Australian media and public.
 Parker defeated Haunono via fourth-round technical knockout.

 Parker's team made the announcement of Parker's 1 October fight in late July with the tall Ukrainian-born German Alexander Dimitrenko in a 12-round bout at the Vodafone Events Centre in Manukau, the same venue Parker secured a points win over Carlos Takam to secure the IBF number one mandatory position in May.
 Trainer Kevin Barry commented that the Dimitrenko bout was a preparation for his eventual heavyweight title fight with Anthony Joshua.
 Parker started off strong knocking down Dimitrenko in round one.
 He then used his speed in round two and knocked Dimitrenko down twice following right hands.
 Dimitrenko was knocked down a final time in round three; as he was falling, Parker hit another body shot, which the referee appeared to miss.
 The fight was called off 1 minute and 36 seconds into round three.